-Given all the other things the House and Senate tax bill conferees must resolve, I suspect this identical section in both versions of the bill will make it into the final measure and ultimately into law.
+Given all the other things the House and Senate tax bill conferees must resolve, I suspect this section will make it into the final measure without any changes and ultimately into law.

 You also might find these items of interest:

 - Trump's tax-deductible Trump U. settlement

 - PATH Act's route to tax-free wrongful conviction restitution

 - IRS civil asset forfeiture rules would be tightened by RESPECT Act